Celia Humphris: After Trees

 After the breakup of Trees, Humphris continued as a singer.
 She co-hosted several radio music shows and became a regular voice on Capital Radio.
 She provided guest vocals for several songs on Judy Dyble's Talking With Strangers album in 2009, Dodson and Fogg, a folk-rock project released in 2012, and Galley Beggar's 2017 album Heathen Hymns.

 Humphris was a highly sought-after voice artist, providing vocals for a wide variety of environments, including television adverts, radio drama, and cartoon characters.
 Her voice was widely used at railway stations across the British railway network, often being used alongside voice artist Phil Sayer.
 She also provided the voice of onboard announcements on London Underground Jubilee and Northern Line trains.

 In Provence, France, where she lived in her later years, Humphris provided services as a wedding celebrant.

 Personal life

 Humphris was married to BBC Radio 1 DJ Pete Drummond from August 1972 until their divorce in 1995.

 For much of her later life, Humphris lived in Provence.

+She married Trent Ford, a former American fighter pilot, and had a Ragdoll cat (named Silkenrags) in Roquebrune sur Argens.
 She died on 11 January 2021, at the age of 70.

-She married Trent Ford, a former American fighter pilot, and had a Ragdoll cattery (named Silkenrags) in Roquebrune sur Argens.